rexxar-tc/IoDriver/Docs/Hardware Description.md

 While the IoDriver is in charge mode, it polls the charge controller for the charge status (either done, charging, or error), then sets the LED to a low-intensity color to reflect that.
 Amber for charging, green for done, and blue or putple for error.
 A request or incoming data from USB will interrupt this loop to send or receive profile information, or a color preview override.

-Once charging is complete, the green LED will stay lit for 5 minutes, then turn off.
+During charging, the LED will stay lit for about 5 minutes, then shut off.
+Once charging is complete, it will come back on green for another five minutes.
 The system is still powered on, so it will still immediately respond to any communication from the PC software.
-Additionally, since the internal voltage reference used to measure supply voltage is very innacurate (though very stable), the system will perform a calibration of the reference when charging is complete, and store this value in EEPROM.
-This gives a more accurate measurement of battery voltage, which could prevent it from shutting off prematurely.

 Blue and purple are used for error indication to avoid confusion with the normal amber color.
 A purple error should only occur if the IoDriver is plugged in without a battery attached, and a blue error indicates any general charge error.

 ####Battery information

-The ATmega device periodically checks the supply voltage, and when it falls below the BATTERY\_MINIMUM threshold (3.4V), it breaks to the blinkRed routine which, aptly, makes the LED blink red.
-When supply voltage falls below the BATTERY_CRITICAL threshold (3V), the processor disables the charge controller, turns off power to the expansion bus, and then goes into full shutdown mode, to save the battery from over-discharge.
+The ATmega device periodically checks the supply voltage, and when it falls below the BATTERY\_MINIMUM threshold (3.2V), it will blink red for about 10 seconds, then go into shutdown mode.
+The device can be woken back up, but a flag is raised in memory, locking it into low power mode until a charger is connected.
 In the event that the battery is deeply discharged, the TI charge controller can detect this, and will go through an algorithm to attempt to recover the cell.

 The processor does not check supply voltage while charging, so as to not bail into shutdown mode when it's plugged in.